 Dell, the third-biggest maker of personal computers, is getting closer to clinching a leveraged buyout with Silver Lake Management LLC and Microsoft Corp.
-(MSFT) is planning to provide part of the funding, people with knowledge of the matter said yesterday.
+(MSFT:US) is planning to provide part of the funding, people with knowledge of the matter said yesterday.
 Michael Dell, the top shareholder in the computer company that has a market value of $22.8 billion, would roll his stake into the buyout, a person with knowledge of the matter said Jan.
 21.

 Blackstone didn’t look at buying Dell because the PC business “is a tough road,” Schwarzman said.